Shooting-Supplies-Ltd/ss-gridsome/src/blog/tikka-t3x-roughtech.md

 What rifle should you get when you're on a budget?

 How about the T3X Roughtech from Tikka.
-Providing the action of a much more expensive rifle and sub MOA accuracy, you really can't go wrong.
+Providing the action of a much more expensive rifle and 1 MOA accuracy guaranteed, you really can't go wrong.

 ![Tikka T3X Roughtech Creedmoor Rifle](https://res.cloudinary.com/shooting-supplies/image/upload/v1591351691/Blog/Tikka_T3X_Roughtech_dnfnv1.png)